Security Debt in Practice: Nuanced Insights from Practitioners: Methodology

-All interviews were conducted virtually via Google Meet, Zoom, and Microsoft Teams.
-The interviews lasted between 30 and 40 minutes, with an average duration of 35 minutes.
-Pilot interviews were conducted to refine the interview questions and improve clarity (see the interview process in \figurename~\ref{process}).
 Though some interview questions were reformulated/conducted in French or Arabic to respect participants’ linguistic and cultural preferences, we ensured that key terms remained consistent and the semantics of each statement were accurately preserved to maintain consistency across the different interviews.
-We did not conduct formal member-checking after the interviews, as participants were only involved once.
-However, our interaction with the participants was proactive.
+We did not conduct formal member-checking after the interviews, as participants were only involved once. \cb{We did not conduct formal member checking after the interviews, as participants were only involved once and were not available for follow-up meetings.
+This was a deliberate acknowledgment of our participants' time constraints and their limited commitment beyond the initial interview session.} However, our interaction with the participants was proactive.
 As we took notes, we consistently asked for clarification and encouraged participants to elaborate or correct us during the conversation to ensure that their views were accurately captured.